Mannyy22/aws-bootcamp-cruddur-2023/journal/week2.md

 pip install -r requirements.txt
 ```

-Then added Add to the following below to our `app.py`
+Then added Add to the following below to our `app.py` This setup tracing so we could send Data to honey comb

 ```py
 from opentelemetry import trace